 Dr. Branislav Vidakovic, professor and head of the Department of Statistics at Texas A&M University, has been appointed as the inaugural holder of the H.O.
 Hartley Chair in Statistics, effective August 15, 2020.

-The $1 million chair was established in July 2019 through the Texas A&M Foundation by Texas A&M statistics graduates Dr. Ersen Arseven ’74 and Dr. William B. Smith ’60 to honor Hartley, a Texas A&M distinguished professor who served as the first director of the university’s then-newly formed Institute of Statistics from 1963 to 1977 as well as an elected fellow (1953) and former president of the American Statistical Association (1979-1980).
+The $1 million chair was established in July 2019 through the Texas A&M Foundation by Texas A&M statistics graduates Dr. Ersen Arseven ’74 and Dr. William B. Smith ’60 with matching funds from the Thomas W. Powell ’62 Endowed Graduate Fellowship Fund to honor Hartley, a Texas A&M distinguished professor who served as the first director of the university’s then-newly formed Institute of Statistics from 1963 to 1977 as well as an elected fellow (1953) and former president of the American Statistical Association (1979-1980).

 Vidakovic, a longtime professor at Georgia Institute of Technology, joined Texas A&M Statistics earlier this fall after completing a two-year sabbatical appointment as program director for statistics in the National Science Foundation’s Division of Mathematical and Physical Sciences.
 A 20-year faculty member at Georgia Tech, he was a professor in the H. Milton Stewart School of Industrial and Systems Engineering and the Wallace H. Coulter Department of Biomedical Engineering as well as a courtesy professor in the School of Biology.
 He also held an adjunct professor appointment in the Department of Biostatistics and Bioinformatics within the Rollins School of Public Health at Emory University.